turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 Your desired job title is one of the most essential keywords applicant tracking system's when screening resumes.

 #### Section 2: Resume Summary (optional)
-The Summary section is completely optional however, it can be strategically used as a career changer to connect the dots for an employer explainig why you've made a career change and your value add to the company.
+The Summary section is completely optional, however, it can be strategically used as a career changer to connect the dots for an employer to explan career change and the value you will bring to the company and role.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/anX8TnplUlE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>